-Simple, secure and super-efficient Bluetooth Smart and Bluetooth Smart Ready technology is powering millions of health and medical devices, with hundreds of millions more on the way.
+Secure, trusted and super-efficient Bluetooth Smart technology is powering millions of health and medical devices, with tens of millions more on the way.

-This ability to alert health care providers is critical.
-Millions of people carry a Bluetooth enabled phone almost everywhere they go.
-People can simply pair their phone with new types of Bluetooth wireless sensors to monitor everything from glucose and oxygen levels to heart rate and electrocardiogram (ECG).
+Thanks to Bluetooth Smart, anyone can simply pair their phone with new types of Bluetooth wireless sensors to monitor everything from glucose and oxygen levels to heart rate and electrocardiogram (ECG).